rage2274/Plugbot/README.md

+## I have no idea what Plug.dj did, but it's a missing function in the API that's been there since day 1.
+I've contacted Steven so you'll just have to wait until I get a response from him.

 ## Plug.bot

 A collection of extensions to the growing online DJing website, <a href="http://plug.dj">plug.dj</a>.
 The source code is written in JavaScript and uses the Plug.dj API anywhere possible.
 Easily embeddable as a bookmark in your favorite browser.
 Initially inspired by TechGuard's AutoWoot script from April 2012.